 Our lab has over two decades of experience in all aspects of product reliability, including development, testing and analysis.
-Our recognized accreditations and expertise include A2LA, Qualmark and ASQ CRE certifications, an organizational membership with ASTM International as well as credentials from IEEE and military standards committees.
+Our recognized expertise includes A2LA accreditation, Qualmark and ASQ CRE certifications, an organizational membership with ASTM International as well as credentials from IEEE and military standards committees.
 We also provide an accredited third-party verification of test results and can perform supplier qualification audits.
 Our clients include a wide range of businesses from startups creating their first product to Fortune 500 companies seeking to save on staffing budgets and warranty costs.
 We have performed tests on down-hole oil tools, medical equipment, batteries, computers and every imaginable product in between.

 ARL is accredited to the ISO/IEC 17025:2005 standard that specifies general requirements for the competence of testing and calibration laboratories by The American Association of Laboratory Accreditation (A2LA).
 ISO/IEC 17025:2005 is the most widely used laboratory standard for testing and calibration laboratories and is internationally recognized and accepted world-wide.
 It contains all of the requirements that testing laboratories must meet if they wish to demonstrate that they operate a Quality Management System, are technically competent, and are able to generate technically valid results.